Linear regression: Extensions

 Numerous extensions of linear regression have been developed, which allow some or all of the assumptions underlying the basic model to be relaxed.

 Simple and multiple linear regression

-The very simplest case of a single scalar predictor variable x and a single scalar response variable y is known as simple linear regression.
+The simplest case of a single scalar predictor variable x and a single scalar response variable y is known as simple linear regression.
 The extension to multiple and/or vector-valued predictor variables (denoted with a capital X) is known as multiple linear regression, also known as multivariable linear regression (not to be confused with multivariate linear regression).